SuperOffice/javascript-for-superoffice/README.md

-# What is JavaScript for SuperOffice?
+# What is Typescript for SuperOffice?

-JavaScript for SuperOffice (JSFSO) enables you to write scripts with javascript, moving away from the traditional CRMScript-language as a whole.
+Typescript for SuperOffice (TSFSO) enables you to write scripts in typescript, moving away from the traditional CRMScript-language as a whole.
 The new engine implements everything the NetServer has to offer, and the syntax looks familiar to those who has previously used the webapi.

 See the [JavaScript for SuperOffice: A Paradigm Shift in SuperOffice CRM Customization](./docs/index.md) document to read more about the changes.